Tims-Repos/Java-RayTracer/README.md

 My experimental raytracer made in Java without any external libraries.
 Created solely for learning purposes, that's why it currently generates only one image.

-I could have created a whole Java Swing GUI which would update the BufferedImage so it would actually render the scene instead of just save a single image, but I was constrained by the deadline.
-I would have to research a lot of topics in a limited time, because when you use the Java Swing framework it's also good to know a few things about multithreading.
-But I will try and keep adding new features to the raytracer in the future, because I think it's a really fun project from which I have learned a lot already.
+I could have created a whole Java Swing GUI which would update the BufferedImage so it would actually render the scene instead of just saving a single image, but I was constrained by the deadline.
+I would have had to research a lot of topics in a limited time, because when using the Java Swing framework it's also good to know a few things about how multithreading works in Java.
+Depending on the time I need to spend on other higher priority projects, I will try adding new features to the raytracer in the future, because I think it's a really fun project from which I have learned a lot already.

 ## Features